 Uuhm….Let’s back up.
 Where’s the makeup talk today Simone?
 Well I always saw this blog as a place where I talk about my loves and passion.
-My children are my heart and soul….my passion… okay just not at 4:30am when baby boy thinks it’s Barney time. *sigh* So I’m going to throw in a parenting/parenting related post once in a while and even just products to do with my kids.
+My children are my heart and soul….my passion… okay just not at 4:30am when baby boy thinks it’s Barney time. *sigh* So I’m going to throw in a parenting/parenting related post once in a while and even just products I love for my kids.
 What I love, what I hate.
 You have no kids or you’re really not into kids (even your own…it happens)?
 Then just go find a post that does resonate with you.
-Perhaps my August favourites?
+Perhaps my recent Beauty Empties post?

 Fast forward 4 years and in 2015 baby boy is baking and by chance, an online friend starts adding me to every nappy group imaginable.
 I had no idea this world existed, that these people existed.
 My friend kindly sent me 3 or 4 free nappies as a starter….to just kind of allow me to dip my toes into the pool.
 I was still pregnant and had no baby to test these things on….BUT people, that first cute batch of nappies arrived and I was smitten.
 There was no stopping me!
 I trawled the online groups every day, looking for the best brands, how to wash them, how to store them… somehow it all came together and I started spending money to increase my stash.
 A lot of money.
 More money than I would have liked to spend.
 Shhhh….don’t tell my husband.
 What started out as ‘save the planet…save money’ quickly became a bit of an addiction for me.